 Latin (lingua Latina, sermo Latinus) is an Italic language originally spoken in Latium and Ancient Rome, from II BC to II AD, then through the Middle Ages.
 Extinct language to the extend it has no native speaker, Latin is still one of Vatican City co-official languages (alongside with French, German and Italian).

-Due to lack of data, this program can only count accurately up to 9,999 in Latin.
+Due to lack of data, we can only count accurately up to 9,999 in Latin.
 Please contact me if you can help me counting up from that limit.